冲突下的管理风格 (Managing Styles In Conflict)

 Managing Styles in Conflict

-Unresolved conflict in the workplace can get in the way of a workgroup's performance and ultimately, impact organisational performance.
-Businesses benefit when everyone in the organisation is able to use a common, proven approach to preventing and resolving conflict.
-Knowing the hidden dimension of conflict—how it shows up differently for different styles—enables organisations to adopt a common language and framework for recognising and managing conflict.
+Unresolved conflict in the workplace can get in the way of a workgroup's performance and, ultimately, impact organizational performance.
+Businesses benefit when everyone in the organization is able to use a common, proven approach to preventing and resolving conflict.
+Knowing the hidden dimension of conflict—how it shows up differently for different styles—enables organizations to adopt a common language and framework for recognizing and managing conflict.

 The program examines various concepts associated with Social Styles in conflict and provides specific skills and tools for improving professional relationships.